-To help ease things up, many hours of research have been poured into beating this challenge.
+To help make things easier, many hours of research have been poured into beating this challenge.
 It has been common knowledge that toddlers learn mainly by mimicking what they see.
 What most people do not realize however is that even toddlers can be taught to communicate their needs.
-This therefore leads to a number of questions for most people.
+This, therefore, leads to a number of questions for most people.

 What if babies could tell us what they want, before they start crying for it?
 Bring in baby signing, a system of symbolic hand gestures for key works such as “milk,” “hot” and “all gone” that are taught to hearing babies as a way to communicate before they can talk.